the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/00-foreword/03-faq.md

 **Can I get a copy of the book if I bought it on Amazon?**

 If you have bought the book on Amazon, you may have seen that the book is available on my website too.
 Since I use Amazon as one way to monetize my often free content, I honestly thank you for your support and invite you to sign up on [Road to React](https://roadtoreact.com).
-There you can write me an email (Admin page) about your purchase, so that I can unlock the whole course package for you.
+There you can write me an email (navigate to the */admin* URL) about your purchase with an attached invoice, so that I can unlock the course package for you.
 In addition, you can always download the latest ebook version of the book on the platform.

 **How can I get help while reading the book?**